mobb-dev/VibeGoat/readme.md

 ## 💡 Purpose & Intent

-The purpose of AIGoat is educational and demonstrative:
+The purpose of UnsafeBanking is educational and demonstrative:

 - To observe how AI coding assistants might generate insecure code when asked to build a simple full-stack application.
 - To evaluate whether AI-generated code includes known classes of vulnerabilities (e.g., SQL injection, command injection, insecure session handling).